puppetlabs/puppet-docs/source/facter/3.11/fact_overview.md

 ---

 A typical fact in Facter is an assemblage of a few different elements and composed either as a simple value ("flat" fact) or structured data ("structured" fact).

-This page shows you how to write and format custom facts.
-The format of a fact is important because of the way that Factor evaluates them — by reading *all* the fact definitions.
-If formatting incorrectly, Facter can execute code too early.
+This page shows you how to write and format facts correctly.

 >Note: It's important to distinguish between **facts** and **resolutions**.
 A fact is a piece of information about a given node, while a resolution is a way of obtaining that information from the system.
 That means every fact needs to have **at least one** resolution, and facts that can run on different operating systems may need to have different resolutions for each one.
 Facts and resolutions are conceptually different, but have similarities.
 Declaring a second (or more) resolution for a fact looks just like declaring a completely new fact, only with the same name as an existing fact.